 Apple’s iOS and iPadOS operating systems are restricted, making it impossible to install software from sources other than the App Store.

-Is someone spying on your phone?
+Is someone spying on my phone secretly?

 The ability to jailbreak an iOS device, which enables software installation from external sources, exists.
 Since jailbreaking requires physical access, it is more difficult for a bad man (or a nosy spouse) to install spyware on your mobile device.